leto/mastering_dpow/README.md

 do not need to change any code, any HUSH daemon setting or CLI flags.
 They are protected by default.

-The KMD official docs have more details about [dpowconfs](https://docs.komodoplatform.com/komodo/dPOW-conf.html).

 # Cost of DPoW

 The raw cost of 64 global notary nodes making transactions roughly once per